-Formation of the committee
+Formation of the Committee

-The committee is made up of 3 non-executive members.
-The members are given a sitting allowance of MVR500 per session/meeting.
+The committee is made up of 4 nonexecutive members.
 Other senior members of the management are welcome to join the session/meeting if they want to input any valuable information or advice.

 Nomination and Remuneration Committee